kaiiiz/obsidian-raindrop-highlights-plugin/README.md

 After installing the plugin, configure the the settings of the plugin then initiate the first sync manually.
 Thereafter, the plugin can be configured to sync automatically or manually.

-Use Raindrop icon in the sidebar or command `Raindrop Highlights: Sync Highlights` to trigger manual sync.
+Use Raindrop icon in the sidebar or command `Raindrop Highlights: Sync highlights` to trigger manual sync.

-Use `Raindrop Highlights: Show Last Sync Time` command to check last sync time for each collection.
+Use `Raindrop Highlights: Show last sync time` command to check last sync time for each collection.

-Use `Raindrop Highlights: Open Link in Raindrop` command to open the corresponding link in Raindrop.
+Use `Raindrop Highlights: Open link in Raindrop` command to open the corresponding link in Raindrop.

 ### API Token